claudia-duda/PersonalBankAPI/README.md

 2. Run the project by clicking on the "Play" button in the toolbar, or by pressing F5.
 3. Wait for the project to build and for the browser to open.
 4. The project should now be running and accessible at the URL displayed in the browser.
+5. Now you're ready to see all endpoints through Swagger
+5. Access the file  <a href="https://github.com/claudia-duda/PersonalBankAPI/blob/master/personalbankapi-swagger.json">Swagger documentation to the endpoints</a>

 <p align="center">
 ☑️ You are now ready to explore this API :)
 </p>